-User logs are only available to account Admins.
+User Logs are only available to account Owners and Admins.

 Now you have a rundown of everything that particular user is engaged in.

-If you want to know more about a specific activity, click the three dots to the right of the description.
+If you want to know more about a specific activity, click the ellipsis (three dots) to the right of the description.
 This will open the Log for that particular Task, Resource, or Project.

-The Account History log gives Admins an overview of EVERYTHING in their planners.
+The Account History Log gives Owners and Admins an overview of EVERYTHING in their planners.
 To access, click on the Ganttic logo in the top left corner.

 Tip: Can’t remember how to access the Log?
 Just remember to click the LOGo a the top.

 Why bother with this new feature?
 What kind of info will you be able to get from the Log?
 See how this update will help your management by diving into the history of your projects, resources, users, and more.